 - While we appreciate and welcome feedback on all elements of our league, including referees, challenges to both calls and non-calls will not be reviewed or overturned by league management, nor will referee decisions be considered as justification for game(s) to be replayed.

 - Referees may use electronic communication devices, including, but not limited to, wireless headsets and beeper flags.

 - Referees may record games for their professional development.
 Any recordings made by referees will not provided to teams or participants.

 M. Player and Referee Feedback

-- Any feedback, issues or complaints regarding league players and referees must be made in writing, so they can be accurately referenced and dealt with by league organizers.
+- Any feedback, issues, or complaints regarding league players and referees must be through out Referee Feedback Form, so they can be accurately referenced and dealt with by league organizers.

 Section II: Outdoor Soccer Games Rules

 All games in District Sports Premier will be played in accordance with the FIFA Laws of the Game